How to buy property in Italy from US in 2023

 What’s the property market like in Italy?

 The Italian property market has been steadily improving over the past couple of years, despite a bump in the road due to the global pandemic, and changes to Italy’s property tax laws.
-While prices vary enormously by region and city – as we’ll see below in our side by side comparison of prices in a few key cities – average housing costs were on the up in 2022.
+While prices vary enormously by region and city – as we’ll see below in our side by side comparison of prices in a few key cities – average housing costs were on the up in 2022 and 2023.

-The overall outlook for property prices in Italy and more broadly in Europe for 2023 is subject to significant debate, as it is unclear how increases in local and regional inflation, and the impact of war in Ukraine will influence consumer confidence and market stability.
+The overall outlook for property prices in Italy and more broadly in Europe for 2024 is subject to significant debate, as it is unclear how increases in local and regional inflation, and the impact of war in Ukraine will influence consumer confidence and market stability.

 Financing a property purchase in Italy